OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. You will see a second dialog box, asking if you wish to register an Office Add-in manifest from your computer.
 You should select **Yes**.

 1. Your add-in is installed.
 If it has an add-in command, it should appear on either the ribbon or the context menu.
-If it is a task pane add-in withour any add-in commands, the task pane should appear.
+If it's a task pane add-in without any add-in commands, the task pane should appear.

 ## Sideload an add-in on the web when using Visual Studio